froschi3b/PhazonMod/README.md

 If you touch Phazon, your Phazon bar (top of the screen) fills up.
 If the Phazon bar is full and your still touching Phazon, you take 5 hearts of damage. (kills you very quickly)

+If you use a Phazon Tool, you consume Phazon, but you also corrupt a little bit